Honigstute/Easing-Tool/README.md

 ### Step 2 — Install the Plugin

 - Open the ZXP Installer
-- Drag & drop the `easecontrols.zxp` file into the installer
+- Drag & drop the `EaseControls.zxp` file into the installer
 - Follow the installation process

 ---